 VonNeumann, as a mathematician, concerned himself with how statistical probabilities become physical actualities.

 The flip-side to his Quantum Measurement Problem is the so-called ‘hard problem’ of philosophy, which refers to the manner by which sensory perceptions become subjective experiences; in other words, how do physical sensations become specific qualia, such as color, texture, taste, sound, etc.?
 These are mental rather than physical constructs.

 The characteristics we associate with physical stimuli do not physically exist, nor are they inherent in the stimuli.
 Rather, these descriptive characteristics arise only in the consciousness of one who, or that which, experiences/encounters the stimulus.
-Grass is not actually green; photons that vibrate at a frequency that registers in the human brain and we are taught to call that sensation “green”.
+Grass is not actually green; photons vibrate at a frequency that registers in the human brain as a sensation we are taught to call “green”.

 Panexperientialist, Alfred North Whitehead, believed that the most basic elements of reality are experiential, and that everything is constituted by its experience.
 Whitehead used the word quite broadly; he intuited that everything has some degree of experience, even inanimate objects, right down to colliding electrons.

 Whitehead coined the word “prehension” to describe what happens within each discrete “occasion of experience.”
 Whitehead’s occasion is equivalent to Bohm’s moment in time.

 Whitehead regarded prehension as occurring in two sequential modes:

 - a reception of physical stimulus (“physical prehension”), and